 Profile examinations help provide an initial assessment of your basic skills as you enter Fayetteville State University.
 Your scores are among the information that will be used to give you good academic advisement.
-Profile scores may also be used for your placement into courses, though they are never used as the exclusive basis for placement, but are considered in conjunction with your SAT score, high school GPA, and information provided on your Freshman Questionnaire.
+Profile scores may also be used for your placement into courses, though they are never used as the exclusive basis for placement, but are considered in conjunction with your SAT score, High School GPA, and intended major.

 The Standards for Proficiency are statements that describe the range of knowledge, skills, and abilities that students earning a particular score on each exam are likely to have.
 These statements reflect the actual practices of colleges and universities now using this system of assessment.
 Please find the range each of your scores falls to determine the standards for proficiency you have met according to this test score.
 You can compare your score to the mean (average) score for test takers nationally.